praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 ### iPad

 iPad is my main entertainment device.
-Most of the entertainment services on the internet can be accessed via browsers.
-So I didn’t have the need to install any apps that are already available in the browser.
+Apart from some, I didn’t have the need to install apps that are already available in the browser.

 ![Screenshot of apps in my iPad](ipad.jpg)